cfw-guide/cemu.cfw.guide/docs/optimizing-cemu.md

 Vulkan also allows us to use a new experimental VSync technique which allows Cemu to use the game's built-in frame-pacing instead.
 This avoids tearing and reduces input latency compared to previous methods.

-::: details Ensure you are running the latest drivers and that your GPU supports Vulkan.
+::: tip

+Ensure you are running the latest drivers and that your GPU supports Vulkan.
 If your GPU doesn't support Vulkan, follow the <router-link to="/optimizing-cemu-(opengl)">OpenGL Guide</router-link>.

 :::

 ## Cemu Settings